TALUS ANATOMY

 • Located on the trochlea of the talus

-• Articulates with the lateral malleolus of the fibula
+• Articulates with the lateral malleolus of your fibula

-• Contributes to lateral stability of the ankle joint
+• Contributes to lateral stability of your ankle joint

 Lateral Process